afaneh262/file-manager-task/README.md

 use this endpint to get the list of initial files and folders: http://demo2653115.mockable.io/api/files

+## Required libs
+Using all of these is a must:
+- Bootsrap 4
+- SASS

 ## Deploying Your Project
 After you've completed your tasks, and you are ready to submit it, do the following: